- Part1: [The History of Korea and the Moon Jar (1)]

 Wonman-gujok(圓滿具足):

-This describes an ideal person whose wisdom and goodness are so full that they radiate a peaceful, generous energy.
-In Korean thought, scholars imagined this state of absolute ‘perfection’ as a perfect circle, round and lacking nothing just like a full moon.
+This describes an ideal individual whose wisdom and goodness are so abundant that they radiate a peaceful, generous energy.
+In the Korean philosophical tradition, this state of absolute perfection was envisioned as a perfect circle—round, complete, and lacking nothing, much like the full moon.

 Heoryeong-saengbaek(虛靈生白):